datapebbles/cratedb-poc/README.md

 >
 #### train.py
 > - This python script takes two inputs
->      1. The folder which contains the images dataset whose vectors are to be generated
+>      1. The folder which contains the images dataset whose vectors are to be generated.
 >      2. The folder where the images should be moved after processing, to avoid reprocessing in case of failures.
+This is optional.
 >
 > - The script processes the files in source folder, generates embeddings and stores them in a table retail_data as a vector.
 >